Free Massachusetts Public Record Searches (Access Databases)

 Information on Massachusetts Vital Records

 Background checks are not only reserved for criminal records checks.
 At times, individuals may need to access other vital records in Massachusetts.
-Vital records include birth certificates, marriage certificates, and death certificates and can be requested from the Registry of Vital Records and Statistics.

 Records regarding births, deaths, divorce, and marriage are considered public records and can be accessed by anyone.